Articles About Timekeeping (38)

 How does the 12-hour clock system work?
 Is midnight 12 am or 12 pm?

 Why do many countries set the clocks back and forth an hour twice a year?

 UTC: The World’s Time Standard

 Coordinated Universal Time (UTC) is the basis for civil time today.
 This 24-hour time standard is kept using highly precise atomic clocks combined with the Earth's rotation.

 History of DST

-History of Daylight Savings Time (DST).
-Who invented it and in what year?
-What is the purpose of having a time change every year and when did Daylight Saving Time start?
+History of Daylight Saving Time (DST).
+Why was Daylight Saving Time created, who invented it, and what is the point of having a time change every year?

 1 Hour Ahead or Back?